Failure to comply with the General Data Protection Regulation can have serious financial consequences.

 Anonymized data – that is, personal data that has been rendered to make the data subject unidentifiable – also does not fall under GDPR laws.
 For example, if you strip all the names, addresses, and contact information from your data set and simply have your customers' genders and ages, that data set would be considered anonymized.
 However, pseudonymized data (where personally identifiable information has been replaced but not eliminated) still counts as personal data under GDPR.

 What is the difference between the GDPR and the CCPA?

 The California Consumer Privacy Act is a U.S. regulation that passed shortly after the GDPR laws and serves a similar purpose to the EU regulations.
 The biggest difference is that the GDPR emphasizes "privacy by default" by requiring prior consent before data is collected.

 The CCPA does not stop companies from collecting data; instead, it allows California residents to request information about themselves that has already been collected and to opt out of future collection.
 The CCPA allows consumers to request access to their household data in addition to their personal data, whereas the GDPR only governs individual information.

 How can the EU fine an international company for noncompliance?

-But how can European Parliament slap you with fines from over 3,000 miles away and expect you to pay it?
+But how can the European Parliament slap you with fines from over 3,000 miles away and expect you to pay it?

-While there are no actual policies in place to deal with specific GDPR measures, it is widely accepted that, due to long-standing levels of official cooperation between both U.S. and EU data protection authorities, the U.S. will support any cases of GDPR infringement made against American corporations.
+While there are no actual policies in place to deal with specific GDPR measures, it is widely accepted that, due to long-standing levels of official cooperation between U.S. and EU data protection authorities, the U.S. will support any cases of GDPR infringement made against American corporations.